miaoxw/Auto-p.nju/README.md

 *Multi-user support is of course unnecessary, isn't it?*
 * Show login state

+##Update Log
+###2015-06-13
+* Update this tool according to the change of log in methods made by NIC
+* Fixed the problems that auto log in works malfunctionally

 ##To-do List
 * Seperate the login process to a new thread to speed up
 * Develop a GUI-less version, such as a Windows service